Digital-Alchemy-TS/core/libs/utilities/README.md

 - **Yearly**: Annual schedule.
 - **Special Ranges**: For example, every 30 minutes between 9 AM and 5 PM, and specific schedules for weekdays at every hour.

-This enumeration facilitates the easy setup of recurring tasks without the need to manually write complex cron expressions, making it a valuable asset for scheduling in various applications.

 🏁